Update: Homicide investigation, Otautau, Southland

 Anyone with information that may assist this investigation is urged to contact Police on 105.

-As the matter is now before the Court, Police cannot comment further.
+Given the matter is now before the courts, Police is not in a position to provide further comment.

-Note: "Update: Homicide investigation, Otautau, Southland"